okta/okta-developer-docs/packages/@okta/vuepress-site/docs/concepts/key-rotation/index.md

 ## Key rotation for custom authorization servers

-* For security purposes, Okta automatically rotates keys used to sign tokens.
+* For security purposes, Okta automatically rotates the keys used to sign tokens.

-* In an emergency, Okta can rotate keys as needed.
+* In an emergency, Okta can rotate the keys as needed.

 * Okta always publishes keys to the `jwks_uri`.

 * To save the network round trip, cache the `jwks_uri` response locally following the directives in the [standard HTTP Cache-Control headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control).
 The cache-control directives are relative to the time of the request.
-If you make a request as the safe cache period ends, Okta returns the `no-cache` directive to ensure that you don't cache keys that will soon expire.
+If you make a request as the safe cache period ends, Okta returns the `no-cache` directive to ensure that you don't cache keys that are soon to expire.

 * Switch the key rotation mode for the authorization server by updating the authorization server's `rotationMode` property.
 For more information, see the API Reference: [Authorization Server Credentials Signing Object](https://developer.okta.com/docs/api/openapi/okta-management/management/tag/AuthorizationServerKeys/#tag/AuthorizationServerKeys/operation/rotateAuthorizationServerKeys).